Part II

 The teaching that “like attracts like” is often distorted into simplistic promises.

-Yet beneath the distortion lies a powerful truth: our inner state—beliefs, emotions, unresolved patterns—shapes the lens through which we engage reality.
-It affects what we experience and how we interpret, respond, and participate.
+Stripped of that distortion, the useful truth is simpler: our inner state—beliefs, emotions, unresolved patterns—shapes the lens through which we engage reality, and therefore shapes how we interpret, respond, and participate.

 Hermetic Insight: As Above, So Below